RussellShaneNavarez/SpillProject/README.md

-# Twitter Clone
+# Spill

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)

-Twitter clone web application built using Next.js, Tailwind CSS, Prisma, and MongoDB.
+A Twitter clone web application built using Next.js, Tailwind CSS, Prisma, and MongoDB.
 This clone allows users to post tweets, follow other users, like tweets, and perform various other Twitter-like functionalities.

 ## Features